 State Test of Academic Proficiency (400) acceptance into the teacher education program

 LBS1 (#155)clearance to student teach

 Special Education General Curriculum(#163) clearance to student teach

 Special education majors should also consider taking the elementary/middle grade (#110) content test (required for those seeking dual certification in elementary education).
 Passing This test will NOT qualify a special education major for elementary certification (except for those completing the dual program), but will let a school district and others know that by NCLB (No Child Lift Behind) requirements, the special education teacher is considered highly qualified in all subject areas for elementary and middle level classrooms.
 Also, by passing the general education content test for special education teachers, the special education major will be considered highly qualified in the area of language arts for the middle level for two years.
 After two years, the individual would need to follow the guidelines of HOUSSE.
-Again, this is NOT certification or endorsement for teaching regular education at the middle level, but it does mean that the special education teacher would be highly qualified to work with special education students in the content area of language arts for two years.
+Again, this is NOT licensure or endorsement for teaching regular education at the middle level, but it does mean that the special education teacher would be highly qualified to work with special education students in the content area of language arts for two years.

 SCHOLARSHIPS AND GRANTS

 Grants are available from the State of Illinois for those students who pursue certification in special education.
 Students receiving these grants are typically expected to teach in a special education classroom for several years upon graduation.
 See the Illinois Student Assistance Commission's (ISAC) website for additional information.

 Several scholarships are also offered through the University for teacher education majors.
 Scholarships are awarded during the spring of each year for the following academic year.
 Deadline for applications is April 1.